 Unlike the larger bankruptcy firms, we will provide you with one-on-one time with our bankruptcy attorneys throughout the process.
 We have years of experience in keeping clients in their homes while keeping creditors at bay for years.
 For unique cases, we can employ foreclosure defense, collections defense, and multiple bankruptcy filings to manage your situation.
 Further, we provide flexible arrangements for clients to pay their bankruptcy attorney fees based on their financial situation.

-If you have more questions about filing for bankruptcy, do not hesitate to contact our law firm in Akron, Ohio and schedule your consultation.
+If you have more questions about filing for bankruptcy, do not hesitate to contact our law firm in Akron, Ohio or Boston, MA and schedule your consultation.